Wild Ones Keweenaw Chapter

 • develop resilient landscapes that absorb runoff, protecting water quality and infrastructure.

-Regular meetings are held at 6:30 p.m., the third Tuesday of the month, alternating on Zoom and in person.
+Regular meetings are held at 6 p.m., the third Tuesday of the month, often on Zoom, sometimes in person.

 Want to grow native but don’t know where to begin?